 Figure 1.
-Structure and catalyzed reaction of BglB (A) Structure of BglB in complex with a modeled p-nitrophenyl-ß-D-glucoside utilized for the design efforts.
+Structure and catalyzed reaction of BglB (A) Structure of BglB in complex with the modeled p-nitrophenyl-ß-D-glucoside utilized for the design efforts.
 Alpha carbons of residues mutated are shown as blue spheres (B) The BglB catalyzed reaction on p-nitrophenyl-ß-D-glucoside used to evaluate the designed mutants.